Atoyebs/SupertokensJWTHelper/Readme.md

 ## Purpose

 A small node library that makes it easy to create, verify and decode jwts.
-It requires the following environment variables to be set in the calling node application/code and to be set via the `EnvHandler.getInstance().setEnv(process.env)` call:
+It requires the following environment variables to be set in the calling node application/code and to be set via the `EnvHandler.getInstance().setEnv(process.env)` call **BEFORE ANY CALL IS MADE VIA THE** `JWTHandler` Singleton Class:

 - `NEXT_SERVER_WEBSITE_DOMAIN`
 - `NEXT_SERVER_API_DOMAIN`